 - Dance Camps are provided for every age group each summer.
 These consist not only of their specific dance discipline, but also dance history, nutrition, performance and dance vocabulary specific to each age group.

-- For the past three years we have also collaborated with the Fort Smith Symphony in their concert for area sixth graders entitled Earquake!.
+- For the past five years, we have also collaborated with the Fort Smith Symphony in their concert for area sixth graders entitled Earquake!.
 Our dancers perform to one specific piece of music for the program.
-This helps the sixth graders have a visual to watch and also helps to expose WAB to an audience that just saw them three years prior in their third grade year.
-The past two years, the Fort Smith Symphony has also taken the concert to the Bentonville/Rogers area.
+This helps the sixth graders have a visual to watch and also helps to expose WAB to an audience that just saw them three years prior in their third-grade year.

-- The Fort Smith Regional Art Museum has been most helpful with our annual Nutcracker Art Contest in providing new artwork for posters, t-shirts, programs and other promotional material.
-The art center always displays the winning artwork the month before the show in their gallery.
-The art center staff has also been known to give input on selecting the artwork.
-The art contest is open to all area junior high and high school art classes and the winner receives a cash prize, two tickets to The Nutcracker and a free t-shirt displaying the winning artwork.
+- The Fort Smith Regional Art Museum has been most helpful with our annual Nutcracker Art Contest in providing new artwork for posters, t-shirts, programs and other promotional material in the past.
+The art center always displayed the winning artwork the month before the show in their gallery.

 WAB strives to reach communities in our local area that traditionally would not be exposed to dance as an art form, especially classical ballet.
 We have a variety of programs to help expose our organization to the Fort Smith Community.